Lydd196/Cyber-Compliant-Toolkit/README.md

 # Cyber-Compliant-Toolkit

-The Cyber Compliant Toolkit for Organisations is a piece of software targeted toward organisations to determine how compliant they are with cyber laws.
+The Cyber Compliant Toolkit for Accountants is a piece of software targeted toward accountants to determine how compliant they are with cyber laws.